nstruharova/green-sites/README.md

 # Usage

 The plugin is currently in active development, therefore it has not been published on the Chrome Webstore.
-If you would like to make use of GreenSites now, please clone the repository and follow
+If you would like to make use of GreenSites now, please clone the repository and follow the [manual](https://www.thesslstore.com/blog/install-a-chrome-extension/) on how to integrate the source code into your Chrome™ browser.

+Within the browser, you can use GreenSites as you would use any other plug-in.
+When you run the plug-in, you will get a drop-down menu with buttons targetting the specific element type check.
+For more details on the specific element groups and explanations on the associated warnings, click on the helper icon with the question mark to open a new page with the information.

 # Found a new issue or want to contribute?